Representation in Your DWI / DUI

 • Jail/Prison time

 Many of these penalties for a DWI conviction can be imposed even for first-time offenders.
 If you do not obtain experienced counsel in a DWI case, you may not be aware of the multitude of fines and penalties that you are subject to, leaving you vulnerable to a more severe sentence than you should actually be facing.
-With proper representation and with the right facts, your attorney may be able to negotiate with the prosecutor before trial to get you a reduced charge and lesser sentence than you would get if found guilty.
-If the prosecutor offers a plea deal, or a lighter sentence in exchange for you pleading guilty, your attorney will be able to inform you of the fines, costs and sentence you are likely to face if you go to trial and lose.
+With proper representation and with the right facts, your attorney may be able to negotiate with the prosecutor before trial to get you a reduced charge and a lesser sentence than you would get if found guilty.
+If the prosecutor offers a plea deal, or a lighter sentence in exchange for you pleading guilty, your attorney will be able to inform you of the fines, costs, and sentence you are likely to face if you go to trial and lose.
 You can then evaluate this exposure to the probable sentence you’ll get under a plea deal.
 This allows you to weigh the two options against each other.

 Understanding the Sentences for Repeat Offenders and Those With Higher BAC’s?

-While the final sentence is up to the discretion of the Municipal Court Judge, New Jersey Law outlines specific parameters that many of the penalties must fall within, depending on if you have been found guilty of DWI/DUI.
+While the final sentence is up to the discretion of the Municipal Court Judge, New Jersey Law outlines specific parameters that many of the penalties must fall within, depending on whether you have been found guilty of DWI/DUI.

 How Can a Knowledgeable DWI/DUI Attorney Help?

-• Whether there was probable cause to suspect you were under the
+• Whether there was probable cause to suspect you were under the influence or drunk driving;

-• Whether proper instruction was given to you prior to the field
+• Whether proper instruction was given to you prior to the field sobriety tests being performed and prior to your arrest;

-• You were advised properly of your constitutional rights;
+• You were advised properly of your constitutional rights.

 What About Restricted Licenses to Drive to and From Work?